Skip navigation

 • $40,000 for each jailer whose duties include the safekeeping of prisoners and the security of a jail operated by the county.

-Sheriff’s offices must fully fund the minimum required salary increases (sheriff, deputies and jailers) before they can spend the money on these additional expenditures.
-Once they’ve met that requirement, they can use the remaining grant funds on other allowable expenditures, such as hiring additional deputies or staff for the office.
-However, they cannot give raises to anyone who currently works in the office outside of the sheriff, deputies and jailers.
+Sheriff’s offices must spend the money to fully fund the required salary increases (sheriff, deputies and jailers) before they can spend the money on additional expenditures.
+Once they’ve met that requirement, they can hire additional deputies or staff for the office and purchase safety equipment, firearms and vehicles.
+However, they cannot give raises using grant funds to anyone that currently works in the office outside of sheriff, deputies and jailers.

 Constable’s offices